Maureen-osaghae/My-AWS-Learning-Journey/Developing REST APIs with Amazon API Gateway the café business website.md

 <h2>Lab overview</h2>

-In this lab, you will create a REST application programming interface (API) by using Amazon API Gateway.
+In this lab, I will create a REST application programming interface (API) by using Amazon API Gateway.
-<h3>What I learned:</h3>
+<h3>What I did:</h3>
 <ol>
       <li>Create simple mock endpoints for REST APIs and use them in the cafe website.</li>
       <li>Enable Cross-Origin Resource Sharing (CORS)</li>